For decades, Batting Average has been hailed as the king of the stats for sportswriters and fans alike. That stops now!

 Is he an everyday player?

-That’s the problem with BA.
+That’s the problem with batting average.
 All it tells you is how often a player gets a hit over the number of official at bats.
 It ignores how often a player walks and, as future guest of our podcast Dr. Jim Albert stated in his paper A Batting Average: Does it Assume Ability or Luck, “(it) implicitly assumes that every base hit has the same value.”

 Let’s play a quick game.
 Below is a table of five anonymous players.
 If these were actual stats for a given year, which of the five hitters is the MVP?